 The task of creating the CG version of the Species 8472 was given to John Teska at Foundation Imaging.

-By the time Teska became involved, Burg had already produced a set of drawings that showed what the creature should look like, but a lot of creative work still had to be done.
+By the time Teska became involved, Burg had already produced a set of drawings that showed what the creature should look like, but a lot of creative work remained to be done.

 In fact, the producers handed him several drawings with instructions to use different elements from each one.
-These gave Teska a clear idea of what was wanted but they still left plenty of room for interpretation.
+These gave Teska an idea of what they wanted, but there was room for interpretation.
 The finished model turned out similar, but not quite identical, to Burg’s final concept drawings.

 I followed that fairly closely.
 But, in addition to pulling these designs together, I had to go in and do deeper detail like sorting out the colors and working out literally what the flesh would look like — the wrinkles and things like that.
 Certainly, there was plenty of room to put my own ideas in and breathe life into it.